cmu-ri-resources/cmu-ri-resources.github.io/README.md

 Each session will facilitated by both professors and graduate students from the CMU Robotics Institute.

 ## Who is this for?
-We expect these sessions to benefit anyone from anywhere in the world who is interested graduate school in robotics or a related area, especially those thinking about graduate school in the US.
+We expect these sessions to benefit anyone from anywhere in the world who is interested in graduate school in robotics or a related area, especially those thinking about graduate school in the US.

 ## When will the sessions be held and how can I watch?